xquery-mode/oook-selector/README.md

 ## Usage

 Cider-jack-in to an Uruk project by opening the `uruk-gw/project.clj` file in Emacs and starting a Cider REPL by entering  `C-c m j`.
-You can try Oook selector by entering  `C-c m`  There is help if you press `?` afterwards.

-With  `C-c m x`  you can just evaluate an XQuery from a minibuffer.
+You actually use Oook selector by invoking  `C-c m`.
+There is help if you press `?` afterwards.
+With  `C-c m x`, for example, you can just evaluate an XQuery from a minibuffer.

 All other commands have usually a lowercase version for the current database, and a UPPERCASE one for the modules database of the current session/connection.